 Only Missing an f/2.8 Aperture (and some size, weight, and cost)

 If you don't need the 70-200 f/2.8 Lens' f/2.8 max aperture, the 70-200 f/4 will give you everything else in a smaller, lighter, and less expensive package.
 Without the f/2.8 aperture, you will need twice as much light to stop subject motion (at f/4), and you will not be able to create a background as diffusely blurred.
 But, a substantial amount of size, weight, and cost are also foregone.
-This lens includes pro-grade features including solid, weather-sealed build quality, Optical SteadyShot, and teleconverter compatibility.
+This lens includes pro-grade features including solid, weather-sealed build quality, and Optical SteadyShot.
 This is a great telephoto zoom lens option for landscape and travel.